-We’ve all heard stories of startup companies making it big and, in turn, making their investors extremely wealthy.
-Investing in a company at the very beginning of its lifecycle can prove to be very lucrative.
+Stories abound of startup companies making it big and, in turn, making their investors extremely wealthy.
+Investing in a company at the very beginning of its lifecycle can prove to be very profitable.

-Of course, it seems like startup investing is reserved for wealthy venture capitalists, not the Average Joe.
+However, it seems like startup investing is reserved for wealthy venture capitalists, not your average working-class citizen.

-Fortunately, startup investing by average investors became easier in 2012 with the passage of the JOBS Act, which relaxed some federal securities regulations and made it easier for businesses to seek investments through crowdfunding.
-The Securities Exchange Commission also in 2016 voted to adopt rules that made crowdfunding more possible.
+Fortunately, startup investing by average investors became easier in 2012 with the passage of the Jumpstart Our Business Startups Act (JOBS), which relaxed some federal securities regulations and made it easier for businesses to seek investments through crowdfunding.
+The Securities Exchange Commission also voted in 2016 to adopt rules that made crowdfunding more possible.

 The Basics of Investing in Startups

 Before you get started investing in early-stage companies, it’s important to understand that many startups fail and leave investors with nothing.
-It is a high-risk, high-reward kind of venture.
+It is a high-risk, high-reward kind of endeavor.

-But, unlike other forms of investing, startup investing usually means you can get your money back if a company is not successful in raising sufficient funds, and if they guaranteed the return of your money.
+Sometimes, startups allow you to get your money back if a company is not successful in raising sufficient funds, and if they guaranteed the return of your money.

 It’s worth noting that startup investments are generally not tradeable like stocks.
 You should expect to hold onto your investment until the company goes public or is acquired.

 While relaxed regulations have allowed for more individual investors to get a financial share of startups, there are some rules to follow.
-Due to the risks involved, the Securities and Exchange Commission limits how much you can invest in any 12-month period.
-This limit could be as low as $2,200 for people with low net worth and income, to $107,000 for wealthier investors.
+Due to the risks involved, the Securities and Exchange Commission (SEC) limits how much you can invest in any 12-month period.
+This limit could be as low as $2,200 or as high as $107,000 depending on your income and net worth.

 The platforms listed below offer a sampling of the avenues available to anyone who wants to invest in a startup with limited funds.
 While it’s unlikely that you’ll become the next Silicon Valley billionaire, these platforms can help diversify your broader investment portfolio and give you the satisfaction of supporting a young company you believe in.